forseti-security/forseti-security/_docs/_latest/configure/config-validator/index.md

 ## **Troubleshooting**

-- You can find out what errors have happened by viewing any logs related to this process from Stackdriver Logging by searching for `config-validator`.
+- You can find out what errors have happened by viewing any logs related to this process from Operations Logging by searching for `config-validator`.
+- Operations Logging displays `All Logs` from the Forseti Server VM by default.
+Change the log filter by selecting `forseti` from the drop-down menu to view Forseti logs.
+Similarly, select `gcplogs-docker-driver` to view the docker logs for `config-validator` and `git-sync` services.
 - You can also check that the config-validator service is running and healthy by running the following command in the Forseti server VM: